Anakievs/mpv-slash-search/README.md

 # mpv-slash-search

 Simple and lightweight script that allows you to search for a file in the playlist and jump to the first match.
-It will display the matching file in a new line.
+As you type the result will appear on the next line.

 ## Usage